Linear Time Interactive Certificates for the Minimal Polynomial and the Determinant of a Sparse Matrix: A Certificate for the linear generator

 If $S$ contains sufficiently many elements, it follows~\cite{Villard:1997:further,KaVi05} that it is sufficient to compute the sequence of $p\times q$ matrices $\mathcal{A}_i=\mathcal{U}^TA^i\mathcal{V}$ up to $L=d_l +d_r$ terms, which can be achieved with $qL=n(1+o(1))$ multiplications of $A$ times a vector, and $n^{2+o(1)}$ additional operations in $\KK$.
 Let be the generating function for the block Wiedemann sequence.
 One can then compute a rational fraction description of $\mathcal{G}_{\mathcal{U}}^{A,\mathcal{V}}$, in the form of a pair of matrices $\mathcal{F}(\lambda) \in\KK^{q\times q}[\lambda]$ and $\mathcal{R}(\lambda) \in\KK^{p\times q}[\lambda]$ with degree $d_r=o(n)$, so that $\mathcal{F}$ is a minimal matrix generator for $(\mathcal{A}_i)_{i\geq 0}$, and

-The matrices $\mathcal{F}$ and $\mathcal{R}$ can be computed in time quasi-linear in $n$~\cite{BeLa94}, and since the dimensions are in $n^{o(1)}$, the matrix fraction $\mathcal{R}(\lambda)\mathcal{F}(\lambda)^{-1}$ is also obtained in quasi-linear time.
+The matrices $\mathcal{F}$ and $\mathcal{R}$ can be computed in time soft- linear in $n$~\cite{BeLa94}, and since the dimensions are in $n^{o(1)}$, the matrix fraction $\mathcal{R}(\lambda)\*\mathcal{F}(\lambda)^{-1}$ is also obtained in soft- linear time.
 Any of the entries of this matrix fraction is a rational fraction description of a sequence corresponding to two chosen vectors among the blocking vectors.
 In particular, from the entry (1,1), Peggy obtains the rational fraction description $\rho_u^{A,v}/f_u^{A,v}$ of $(a_i)_{i\geq0}$.
 The computation of $\phi$ and $\psi$ follows via an extended Euclidean algorithm applied on $f_u^{A,v}$ and $\rho_u^{A,v}$.